 Declared dam owners must lodge a separate report for each of their declared dams with Dams Safety NSW by 31 March every year.

 The report covers the period 1 January to 31 December of the previous calendar year.

 What is the approved form for the report and how do I submit it to Dams Safety NSW?

-Who is the dam owner?
-In other words, who needs to sign off the dams safety standards report?
+Who is the 'accountable office holder'?
+In other words, who needs to sign off the Annual Dams Safety Standards Report?

-There are a wide variety of declared dams owners in NSW, from single private owners to large public companies, state-owned corporations, and government departments.
+There are many different types of declared dams owners in NSW, from single private owners to large public companies, state-owned corporations, and government departments.

 The office holder(s) accountable for the safety of a declared dam must sign off on the dams safety standards report.
 The following table shows the office holder(s) who must demonstrate compliance with the dams safety standards by testifying to the accuracy of the report.

 |Organisation type||Dam owner office holders|